ValerieLampkin/node-red-bluemix-starter/README.md

-Node-RED Bluemix Starter Application
+Language Translator Node-RED Bluemix Demo Application
 ====================================

 ### Node-RED in BlueMix

-This repository is an example Node-RED application that can be deployed into Bluemix with only a couple clicks.
+This repository is a Node-RED application that has a default flow for Language Translation.
+It can be deployed into luemix with only a couple clicks.
 Try it out for yourself right now by clicking:

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ValerieLampkin/node-red-bluemix-starter.git)